FederCO23/AWS-ML_Satellite_Deployment/README.md

 # **AWS-Based Deployment for a Solar Plant Detection from Satellite Imagery**

 ## **Overview**
-This repository implements an end-to-end Machine Learning pipeline for detecting solar plants in Brazil using Sentinel-2 satellite imagery.
+This repository implements an end-to-end Machine Learning pipeline for automating the detection of solar plants across Brazil using Sentinel-2 satellite imagery.
 The system automates **data acquisition, image enhancement, model inference, and report generation**, leveraging AWS services for scalable and cost-effective deployment.

 ## **System Architecture**
 The workflow is orchestrated using **AWS Step Functions**, with **AWS Lambda** functions and jobs executed via **AWS Batch**.
 It includes the following components: